liuruomeng/liuruomeng.github.io/index.md

 ## Research

+I use quantitative and computational methods in my research, which aims to understanding:
-My research focuses on understanding (1) how people make decisions on media selection?
-(2) how a technology-shaped environment functions, where the environment is regarded as a market-based situation: demand, supply and currency(“attention”) (3) how political power is engaged in the “mediatization” process(e.g. by social curation and circulation)  and its unexpected consequence.
+- how people make decisions on media selection?
+- how a technology-shaped environment functions, where the environment is regarded as a market-based situation: demand, supply and currency (“attention”)
+- how political power is engaged in the “mediatization” process (e.g. by social curation and circulation)  and its unexpected consequence.

 <!-- #### Party media preference in China